25 Unbeatable Things to Do in Saint Martin and St. Maarten

 Hungry?
 Order from the menu, then make your way to the restaurant when your food is ready.
 Lunch here is both creative and delicious.
 From the ceviche on avocado to the fresh grilled shellfish, it’s all prepared just right.

 We were even treated to a mini-fashion show.
-There’s a boutique attached to the beach club, and every hour or so, a lovely young woman saunters out and walks around the restaurant and beach area, modeling swimsuits and cover-ups.
+The on-site boutique sends out a model every hour or so to stroll the restaurant and beach, showing off swimsuits and cover-ups.

-This is a classy place, and Kalatua gives the beach clubs on the French side a run for their money.
-It’s a good idea to reserve in advance.
+It’s a classy scene – and Kalatua gives the beach clubs on the French side a good run for their money.
+Reserve ahead, as it’s popular.

-The following are three of St. Maarten’s top boat tours (leaving from Philipsburg or Simpson Bay):
+Here are three of St. Maarten’s top boat tours leaving from Philipsburg or Simpson Bay:

-- Thrilling speedboat adventure – Snorkel with sea turtles at Tintamarre Island, swim at Pinel Island and watch planes skim the beach at Maho.
-Run by Captain Bob’s Tours, this 6-hour speedboat adventure packs in a whole lot of fun – and they have thousands of 5-star rave reviews!
-(It’s ideal for cruise passengers too.)
+• Thrilling speedboat adventure – Snorkel with sea turtles at Tintamarre Island, swim at Pinel Island and watch planes skim the beach at Maho.
+This 6-hour trip with Captain Bob’s Tours is a total crowd-pleaser – and they’ve got thousands of 5-star rave reviews to prove it!

-- Anguilla catamaran day trip – Anguilla’s dazzling white sand beaches are just a short boat trip away on this awesome full-day catamaran cruise.
+• Catamaran cruise to Anguilla – Anguilla’s dazzling white sand beaches are just a short boat trip away.
 Highlights?
 Snorkeling at the Prickly Pear Cays, paddleboarding at secluded Little Bay and beach time at Shoal Bay and Meads Bay.

-- Luxury sailing cruise – Sail in style (with a maximum of just 15 guests).
-See turtles at Tintamarre and float and swim at some of the island’s top spots.
-A gourmet French-style 4-course lunch is included on this deluxe sailing experience.
+• Luxury sailing cruise – Sail in style with a small group (max.
+15 guests).
+See turtles at Tintamarre, swim at some of the island’s prettiest spots, and enjoy a gourmet French-style 4-course lunch.

 Now you know what to do on St. Maarten and St. Martin!